lohraspco/data-science/apache_spark/README.md

 Log processing: Analyze web server logs for patterns or errors.
 Batch data processing: Process large datasets quickly (e.g., ETL workflows).
 Iterative computations: Run algorithms that repeatedly process the same data (e.g., PageRank).

+After struggle with driver in local, I decided to move forward with having the driver is in spark-master Here is the process: docker exec -it apache_spark-spark-master-1 bash pip install jupyterlab pyspark /opt/bitnami/python/bin/python3 -m jupyterlab --ip=0.0.0.0 --port=8888 --no-browser --allow-root --user=<username>
+since in the docker-compose.yml we have set port forwarding for 8888 we can open the jupyter lab in local.
+In vscode we open an ipynb file then we will choose existing **Existing Jupyter Server**

+About the setting with Zookeeper, Hadoop, and Apache Spark
+- Hadoop:
+  - HDFS (Hadoop Distributed File System): Stores data across the cluster.
+We'll need a NameNode (the master that manages the file system) and DataNodes (the workers that store the data).
+  - YARN (Yet Another Resource Negotiator): Manages cluster resources and schedules applications.
+We'll need a ResourceManager (the master) and NodeManagers (the workers).
+- Spark:
+  - Spark Master: The coordinator for Spark applications, similar to the YARN ResourceManager.
+  - Spark Worker: Executes tasks for Spark applications.
+- ZooKeeper: a distributed coordination service that manages configuration, naming, and synchronization (should be used for High Availability of the NameNode and ResourceManager in a production-like setup.)
+# Hadoop
+Hadoop follows a distributed computing model and consists of four main components:

+1. Hadoop Distributed File System (HDFS) – A fault-tolerant, distributed file system that stores large datasets across multiple nodes in a cluster.
+It has:
+  - NameNode (Master) – Manages metadata and file structure.
+  - DataNodes (Workers) – Store and retrieve actual data.
+2. MapReduce – A processing framework that splits data into smaller tasks and processes them in parallel across the cluster using:
+  - Map Phase – Splits and processes data.
+  - Reduce Phase – Aggregates and finalizes results.
+3. YARN (Yet Another Resource Negotiator) – Manages cluster resources and job scheduling.
+4. Hadoop Common – A set of shared utilities and libraries used by other Hadoop modules.